FaranoshAmini/Hello-World/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello_World

-> Description the project.
+>In this project, you will set up a "Hello world" repository.
+No complex coding is required for this exercise.

 ## Built With

-- Major languages
+- html
-- Frameworks
+- github tech
 - Technologies used

 ## Live Demo (if available)